Neighbour Consultation Scheme

 Click ‘Start a planning application’

-Along with the application form and fee, you’ll need to submit a written description of the proposed extension, a plan of the site showing the proposed development and any existing enlargement of the original house and the addresses of any side/front/rear properties who share a boundary.
+Along with the application form and fee, you’ll need to submit a written description of the proposed extension.
+In addition to this a plan of the site showing the proposed development.
+Then any existing enlargement of the original house and the addresses of any side/front/rear properties who share a boundary.

 (You don’t need to make the application yourself – Yoop can submit a ‘Prior Approval: Larger Home Extension’ application on your behalf so you don’t have to worry about it)